Ayush-31r/InsightOps/README.md

 # InsightOps

-InsightOps is a production-grade Retrieval-Augmented Generation (RAG) and MLOps system designed to ingest, deduplicate, embed, store, and query large-scale operational and textual datasets with reliability and auditability.
-It is built to move beyond demo RAG systems and address real-world data engineering, ML lifecycle, and retrieval challenges.
+InsightOps is a production-grade support ticket risk analysis system built on a data-first RAG and MLOps backbone.
+Its primary goal is to identify high-risk customer support tickets from large, noisy datasets, with RAG used as an analysis and explanation layer rather than the core product.

+This is not a demo ML project.
+It is designed to survive real data, real scale, and real failures.

+## What It Does

+InsightOps predicts and explains high-risk support tickets using historical customer support data.
+It is built to handle tens of thousands of messy, duplicated, and partially structured tickets without corrupting pipeline state or retrieval quality.

 ## Core Idea

-Most RAG systems fail in production because they ignore data quality, deduplication, versioning, and pipeline orchestration.
-InsightOps treats RAG as a data system first and an LLM interface second.
+Most support ticket ML systems fail because they rely on fragile preprocessing and one-off scripts.
+Most RAG systems fail because they ignore data quality entirely.

+InsightOps treats ticket analysis as a data engineering problem first, ML second, and LLMs last.

 The focus is on:
-- deterministic ingestion
+- deterministic ticket ingestion
-- reproducible embeddings
+- reproducible NLP features and embeddings
-- traceable retrieval
+- traceable predictions and retrieval
-- scalable pipelines
+- restart-safe pipelines

 ## Architecture Overview

 - **Ingestion Layer**
-  - Structured and semi-structured data ingestion
+  - Ingests raw support tickets at scale
-  - Schema validation and normalization
+  - Enforces schemas and normalization
-  - Null handling and consistency checks
+  - Handles nulls and malformed records explicitly

 - **Deduplication Engine**
-  - Content-based and key-based deduplication
-  - Guarantees one-to-one mapping between raw records and embeddings
+  - Prevents duplicate tickets and duplicate embeddings
+  - Enforces one ticket to one feature and embedding set
-  - Prevents silent data inflation
+  - Stops silent dataset inflation

-- **Embedding Pipeline**
+- **Feature and Embedding Pipeline**
+  - NLP feature extraction for risk prediction
-  - Batch embedding generation
+  - Batch embedding generation for semantic analysis
+  - Versioned features and embeddings

-  - Embedding version control
+- **Datastores**
-  - Decoupled from raw data lifecycle

-- **Vector Store + Relational DB**
-  - Relational DB for metadata and source-of-truth
+  - Relational DB as the source of truth
-  - Vector store for semantic retrieval
+  - Vector DB for semantic retrieval and explanation
-  - Referential integrity between tables
+  - Strong referential integrity across tables

-- **Retrieval Layer**
+- **Prediction and Retrieval Layer**
-  - Top-k semantic search
+  - Risk scoring of tickets
-  - Metadata-aware filtering
+  - Metadata-aware semantic retrieval
-  - Deterministic query behavior
+  - Deterministic top-k behavior

-- **LLM Reasoning Layer**
+- **LLM Explanation Layer**
-  - Context grounding from retrieved chunks
+  - Explains risk using retrieved historical tickets
-  - Explanation-focused outputs
+  - Grounded outputs only
-  - Designed for observability, not hallucination
+  - Built for observability, not hallucination

 ## Tech Stack

 - **Backend**: Python, FastAPI
 - **Data & Pipelines**: Pandas, SQL, Celery
-- **ML**: PyTorch, embedding models
+- **ML**: PyTorch, NLP models, embeddings
 - **Databases**: PostgreSQL, Vector DB
-- **Infrastructure**: Docker, Cloud-native deployment (GCP-ready)
-- **Async & Jobs**: Celery workers for ingestion and embedding
+- **Async & Jobs**: Celery workers for ingestion, features, and embeddings

-## Key Features

-- End-to-end RAG pipeline built for production
-- Strict separation of raw data, deduplicated data, and embeddings
-- Embedding tables treated as first-class citizens
-- Pipeline state control and restart safety
+## Applied ML: Support Ticket Risk Analysis

+**Support Ticket Risk Analysis System (Dec 2025)**
+- Built an end-to-end ML pipeline to predict high-risk support tickets
+- Trained on 20K+ historical tickets using NLP features
-- Designed for large datasets, not toy examples
+- Designed for reproducibility, retraining, and auditability
+- Integrated with semantic retrieval for explainable risk assessment

-## Why InsightOps Exists
+## Why This Exists

-Most RAG tutorials work on clean, tiny datasets and collapse under real SaaS or enterprise data.
-InsightOps is built to answer:
-- How do you stop duplicate embeddings?
-- How do you re-embed safely?
-- How do you trust retrieval results?
-- How do you debug pipeline state?

-This project is an answer to those problems.
+Most ticket risk models stop at a probability score and cannot explain or debug failures.
+Most RAG systems cannot be trusted on real enterprise data.

+InsightOps exists to answer:
+- Why was this ticket flagged as high risk?
+- What similar past tickets influenced this prediction?
+- Can this pipeline be rerun without changing results?
+- Can this scale without corrupting embeddings?

 ## Current Status

-- Core ingestion and deduplication pipelines implemented
+- End-to-end ticket ingestion and deduplication implemented
-- Embedding ingestion integrated
+- Feature extraction and embedding pipelines live
-- Retrieval logic functional
+- Risk prediction and retrieval functional
 - Ongoing work on agentic workflows and evaluation

 ## Roadmap

-- Agent-based query routing
+- Agent-based triage and routing
-- Embedding drift detection
+- Model drift and embedding drift detection
-- Retrieval quality metrics
+- Risk calibration metrics
-- Multi-tenant dataset isolation
+- Multi-tenant isolation
-- Automated re-embedding strategies
+- Automated retraining and re-embedding

 ## Disclaimer

-InsightOps is not a wrapper around an LLM API.
-It is a data-first system that happens to use LLMs at the final stage.
-If you are looking for quick demos, this is not that project.
+InsightOps is a support ticket risk system.
+RAG and LLMs are supporting components, not the product itself.
+If you are looking for prompt demos, this is not that.

-## License

-MIT